Community Climate Actions

 LTD Electrification of bus system

-LTD is currently testing electric bus prototypes and hopes to deploy several in the coming years.
+LTD has started to integrate fully electric buses into their fleet and hopes to deploy several in the coming years.
 As more of the fleet needs to be retired, more electrical buses will come online.

 The City of Eugene has provided financial support to the University of Oregon’s (UO) Student and Community Outreach for Renter Efficiency (SCORE) program from 2012-2019.
 This funding pays up to 12 UO students to receive training, schedule house visits, conduct household energy audits using the US Department of Energy (USDOE) Home Energy Scoring Tool.
 Students complete associated reporting and complete up to 240 energy audits on low income rental properties that meet the USDOE Home Energy Scoring Tool property requirements annually.

 The City of Eugene teamed up with UO and EWEB to help bring the benefits of cleaner, cheaper transportation through incentives to purchase or lease electric vehicles.
-Earlier this year, those who attended a free workshop received exclusive discounts on electric vehicles from EWEB and local auto dealers.
-The program will be rolling out the second year details in the coming months.
+Those who attend a free workshop receive exclusive discounts on electric vehicles from EWEB and local auto dealers.

 Green Infrastructure - Parks and Open Space